 · Discuss their plans to study off-campus and their academic plan with their academic advisor and/or the Department Chair of their major department.

-· Research program options and inform themselves about the application process by attending information sessions; meeting with a CIIS Peer Advisor; or a member of the CIIS staff.
+· Research program options and inform themselves about the application process by attending information sessions; meet with a CIIS Peer Advisor; or a member of the CIIS staff.

-· Insure they meet all eligibility requirements including course pre-requisites and minimum gpa where applicable.
+· Insure they meet all eligibility requirements including course pre-requisites and minimum GPA requirement where applicable.

 The Application Process:

 • Applications are available on the CIIS Website

 • Applications should demonstrate an academic rationale for participation in a particular program, as well as maturity, responsibility, and cultural sensitivity.
 Complete applications include two faculty recommendations and one recommendation from a member of the St. Lawrence community who knows the student from a context other than that of the classroom.
 For example, this may be a coach, a work supervisor, an FYP advisor, etc.

 • Students who choose to apply to more than one program are asked to rank order their program preference immediately following the application deadline.
 Although students are permitted to apply to two programs, they will be offered a place (if accepted) to only one program.

 • Admission to the program is based on the quality of application.
 Candidates must present a coherent academic rationale for participation on the program and a record of academic performance that demonstrates the ability to meet the challenges of off-campus study.